 Solid Gold has been quiet — as this article was being written, there was no mention of the suit on the company’s social media pages or website.
 There has also been little news coverage of this suit, unlike the Nutrish suit.

 On its website, the company discusses its safety protocols, stating, “Solid Gold oversees the manufacturing process of products from partnering with qualified ingredient suppliers, to receipt of high quality ingredients, recipe blending, and lab testing samples from each batch that is produced.”

 “We operate a ‘positive release’ program with all our foods,” the company adds.
 “When a batch of food is made, samples are taken from the batch and sent to a lab for various analyses, including testing for pathogens, such as salmonella.
 Only when the results arrive and are approved is the food released to our warehouse for distribution.”

 In both cases, the plaintiffs contend that the pet food companies are — at best — using false or deceptive marketing practices by deliberately leaving ingredients with negative connotations off their packaging.

-I reached out to the Food and Drug Administration (FDA), and Anne Norris, a health communications specialist, told me, “The agency is unable to comment on pending litigation.
+We reached out to the Food and Drug Administration (FDA), and Anne Norris, a health communications specialist, told me, “The agency is unable to comment on pending litigation.
 However, speaking generally, if a product contains an ingredient, it should be declared in the ingredient list.”